maelcaldas/gcp-marketplace-sample-java/README.md

 - [Activate the service account](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) using gcloud.
 - [Verify your domain](https://console.cloud.google.com/apis/credentials/domainverification) in the [xxx-public] project.
 - [Create a subscription](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/appengine-java8/pubsub) to the topic Google team sent you.
-- Create a servlet to handle the authorized pubsub messages
+- Create a servlet to handle the authorized pubsub messages:

 ```java
     @Override